 Applicants for the 2023 competition may be nominated or self-nominate.
-The following information should be submitted electronically:
+The following information should be submitted:

-Summary of the work up to three pages in length (Times New Roman, 12 points, spacing 1.5).
-Summary should emphasize scientific impact and personal contribution of the applicant.
+2. Summary of the work up to three pages in length (Times New Roman, 12 points, spacing 1.5).
+The summary should emphasize scientific impact and personal contribution of the applicant.

-A list of applicant’s publications on the topic of the presented research.
+3. A list of the applicant’s publications on the topic of the presented research.

 4. Full texts of all publications listed in item 3 in the form of PDF files.